TAAPArthur/mykiss-repo/forks/README.md

 xsel - fork to remove autogen
 xorg-server - to support tcc
-xinit - Made xinit a process reaper and make it restart faster on errors zlib - Make static; Unlike others this is for safety rather than tcc-compatibility.
-Would rather uninstalling zlib not break everything
+xinit - Made xinit a process reaper and make it restart faster on errors

 # Future work
 fontconfig